news

 Type B Construction Fit-Outs

-The tenant chooses and completes every element with a type B fit-out, not a developer or landlord.
-A type B fit-out includes leaving the tenant with an empty space to complete some or all of the following build elements:
+The tenant chooses and completes every element with a type B fit-out.
+This option leaves the tenant with an empty space to complete some or all of the following build elements:

 • Kitchens